Here's a quick checklist for making a will in Nebraska:

-No. You can make your own will in Nebraska, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in Nebraska, using Nolo's Quicken WillMaker.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To finalize your will in Nebraska:

 Neither witness should be a beneficiary of the will.
 If your witness is "interested", they can lose the gift if it is more than what he or she would have received under the intestacy law.
 Neb.
 Rev. Stat. § 30-2330.

 Holographic (handwritten) wills do not require witnesses.
 (Neb.
 Rev. Stat. § 30-2328).
 To make a valid holographic will, all material provisions in your will, your signature, and the date must be in your handwriting.
 (Neb.
 Rev. Stat. § 30-2328)

 No, in Nebraska, you do not need to notarize your will to make it legal.

 However, Nebraska allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that states who you are and that each of you knew you were signing the will.
 Neb.
 Rev. Stat. § 30-2329.